 - A smaller percentage of local workers who did not go to work (8.5% compared to 10.7%)

-The largest changes in the method of travel of work of the workforce in the City of Port Adelaide Enfield between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in City of Port Adelaide Enfield between 2011 and 2016 were:

 - Car, as driver (+2,912 local workers)

 - Car, as passenger (-420 local workers)

 - Did not go to work (+286 local workers)

 - Worked at home (+200 local workers)